weyCC81/ch.digicomp.MS-203T00-Microsoft-365-Messaging/Instructions/Labs/LAB_AK_12_Lab10_Ex1_Configure_Hybrid_Deployment.md

 ‎
 ‎To verify this, select **Close** to close the detail window, and then on the **Validation Result** window, select **Save**.
 You should save the connector even though the validation failed.
 This will display a **Warning** dialog box confirming whether you want to save the connector even though the validation failed.
 Select **Yes**, and then select **OK** once the information is successfully saved.

-26. To verify whether Allan received the validation email, select a new tab in **Internet Explorer** and open **Outlook Web App** by entering the following URL: **https://XXYYZZa.xxxCustomDomainxxx.xxx/owa** (where XXYYZZ is your unique UPN name assigned to your tenant by your lab hosting provider and xxxCustomDomainxxx.xxx is your lab hosting provider’s custom domain).
+26. To verify whether Allan received the validation email, select a new tab in **Edge browser** and open **Outlook Web App** by entering the following URL: **https://XXYYZZa.xxxCustomDomainxxx.xxx/owa** (where XXYYZZ is your unique UPN name assigned to your tenant by your lab hosting provider and xxxCustomDomainxxx.xxx is your lab hosting provider’s custom domain).
 ‎
 ‎**Note:** If a page is returned indicating **This site is not secure**, select **More information**, and then select **Go on to the webpage (not recommended).** This is due to the certificate issue that was explained at the start of Task 5 in the prior lab exercise.